Today's Sunday • 7 mins read

 9. Give yourself time

-Healing doesn’t happen on a schedule or linear way.
-Some survivors recover in months.
-Others need years.
+Healing doesn’t happen on a schedule or in a straight line.
+Many take months to recover.
+Some need years.

 The severity of the abuse, the length of the relationship, and your support system all affect recovery time.